Click image above for a larger, printer-friendly version.

 ||The Kanbar Forum is a cabaret-style theater with flexible seating.
 With a state-of-the-art Meyer audio system, this space is perfect for presentations, film screenings, lectures, cocktail receptions, lounges, and much more.

 Types of Events Allowed

-The Exploratorium’s mission is to create a culture of learning through innovative environments, programs, and tools that help people nurture their curiosity about the world around them.
+The Exploratorium’s goal is to create a culture of learning through innovative environments, programs, and tools that help people nurture their curiosity about the world around them.

-Because the Exploratorium is a not-for-profit, private institution, and its mission extends to its public policies, the following types of events are not allowed:
+Because the Exploratorium is a nonprofit, private institution, and its goal extends to its public policies, the following types of events are not allowed: